wensiyuanseven/better-gesture/README.md

 [Demo](https://wensiyuanseven.github.io/better-gesture/demo)

-### A convenient, lightweight, multi-terminal gesture library that can be used for PC, Mobile, Vue, and applets
+### A convenient, lightweight, multi-terminal gesture library that can be used for PC, Mobile, Vue, and mini programs

 - **Support multiple terminals: PC, Mobile, Vue, applet**
 - **Very small file size, no need to install any dependencies, the compressed code is only`3.77KB`**